GDWired/GDSimpleBLE/README.md

 First line:
  - Scan: start/stop the scan
- - Connect/Disconnect: connect or disconnect the device (the address used is the first one on the right).
+ - Connect/Disconnect: connect or disconnect the device (the address used is the first one on the left).
- - Infos: get information about the device, manufacturer data and list of services -> characteristics -> descriptors (the address used is the first address on the right).
+ - Infos: get information about the device, manufacturer data and list of services -> characteristics -> descriptors (the address used is the first address on the left).
- - Update: enables/disables the display of updates
+ - Update: enable/disable the display of updates
- - Advance: enables/disables the display of devices without identifiers and/or devices that cannot be connected.
+ - Advance: enable/disable the display of devices without identifiers and/or devices that cannot be connected

 Second line:
  - First input line (left): device address
  - Second input line (middle): service address
- - Third input line (right): feature address.
+ - Third input line (right): feature address

 Third line:
- - Read: tries to read the service/characteristic.
+ - Notify: try to notify the service/characteristic.
- - Notify: tries to notify the service/characteristic.
+ - Read: try to read the service/characteristic.
- - Write: tries to write the service/characteristic.
+ - Send: try to write in the service/characteristic.
- - Last input line: data to be sent when the "write" key is pressed.
+ - Last input line: data to be sent when the "Send" button is pressed